 A young woman walking up steps while getting ready to board a plane at the airport in Toulouse, France.
 She is walking while looking back at the camera and smiling.

-One of the biggest obstacles when you’re craving an immediate getaway is too-expensive airfare.
-Indeed, figuring out how to get cheap flights last minute has always been a challenge for travelers when wanderlust strikes late.
-But it’s not impossible, and with a little know-how, you, too, can score a deal — even at the 11th hour.
+Figuring out how to get cheap flights last minute has always been a challenge for travelers when wanderlust strikes late.
+But it’s not impossible, and with a little know-how, you can score a deal — even at the 11th hour.

-Here’s how to get last-minute flight deals, starting with a look at how airlines price their tickets, and the best tips, tricks and hacks to snagging deals.
+Here’s how to get last-minute flight deals.
+We’ll start by looking at how airlines price tickets, then share the best tips, tricks and hacks to snag deals.

 Before we discuss how to get cheap last-minute flights, it’s helpful to understand how airline pricing models work.